 Are there any risks to pulmonary function tests?

-PFTs are safe and quick for most patients.
-For patients with decreased lung capacity, PFTs may cause symptoms or side effects, including:
+PFTs are safe for most patients and can be quickly performed in the office.
+For patients with decreased lung capacity, these tests may cause dizziness, coughing, shortness of breath, or asthma attacks.